Chromozon/Q2JumpRefresh/readme.md

 - The function "SelectSpawnPoint" can be cleaned up.
 Currently it looks for the red/blue team spawn points, then deathmatch, then info_play_start.
 - The "apply_time" function has a funky way of determining first place; could use cleanup overall.
 - The kill and recall functions share some logic and have CTF overtime logic cluttering them up.
+- Weapons:
+    - Mset for weapon maps
+    - Disable being able to drop a weapon
+    - Fix being able to pick up a weapon and being able to switch between them

 - There are a bunch of variables that have to deal with map completion time, but many seem unused: float			item_timer; // map completion time